-Network Integration Transmission Service shall not commence until the Transmission Provider and the Network Customer, or a third party, have completed installation of all equipment specified under the Network Operating Agreement consistent with Good Utility Practice and any additional requirements reasonably and consistently imposed to ensure the reliable operation of the Transmission System.
+Network Integration Transmission Service shall not commence until the completed installation of all equipment specified under the Network Operating requirements reasonably and consistently imposed to ensure the reliable operation of the Transmission System.
 The Transmission Provider shall exercise reasonable efforts, in coordination with the Network Customer, to complete such arrangements as soon as practicable taking into consideration the Service Commencement Date.